marcocountryman/AlienInvasion/README.md

 * Nav links will include link to project repo on Github, my LinkedIn, and the About modal.
 * Game controls will be entirely conducted by mouse.
+* The cursor will assist players in aiming.
 * On the top left, the player's health will be displayed.
 * On the top right, the number of aliens blasted.